kestra-io/docs/docs/developer-guide/triggers/webhook.md

 type: "io.kestra.core.models.triggers.types.Webhook"
 ```

-> A Webbook trigger allows you to trigger a flow from a webhook URL.
+> A Webhook trigger allows to trigger a flow from a webhook URL.
-> The trigger will generate a key that must be used on the URL : `/api/v1/executions/webhook/{namespace}/[flowId]/{key}`.
+> At trigger creation time, Kestra will generate a key that must be used on the URL that triggers the flow: `/api/v1/executions/webhook/{namespace}/[flowId]/{key}`.
-> Kestra accepts `GET`, `POST` & `PUT` requests on this URL.
+> Kestra accepts `GET`, `POST` and `PUT` requests on this URL.
-> The whole body & headers will be available as a variables.
+> The whole request body and headers will be available as a variables.

 ## Example
 > Add a trigger to the current flow: